-Just a reminder, do NOT read any further if you have not already read this book because I will spoil everything for you!
+Like I say on every post, please do not read any further if you have not already read this book!
+There will be many spoilers!

 “1984” by George Orwell begins with this: “It was a bright cold day in April, and the clocks were striking thirteen.
 Winston Smith, his chin nuzzled into his breast in an effort to escape the vile wind, slipped quickly through the glass doors of victory mansions, though not quickly enough to prevent a swirl of gritty dust from entering along with him.”